 Just as individual airlines may have varying safety measures in place, each individual country is responsible for determining the entry requirements that travellers will need to meet.

 Here are a few of the top destinations for New Zealand travellers and their current entry requirements for families.

 From 14 January 2022 quarantine-free travel will be available between New Zealand and the Cook Islands.
 This means travellers between the two destinations won't have to go into managed isolation or self-isolation on arrival.

-All travellers will need to provide a negative COVID-19 test taken no more than 72 hours prior to departure to the Cook Islands.
-However, you don’t need to get a pre-departure COVID-19 test to enter New Zealand from the Cook Islands.
+All travellers will need to provide a negative PCR test taken no more than 48 hours prior to departure to the Cook Islands.

 On 1 November 2021, one-way quarantine-free travel became available between Australia and New Zealand.
 This means fully vaccinated travellers heading to participating Australian states and territories from New Zealand don’t have to quarantine, but travellers to New Zealand from Australia still have to.
 The good news is unvaccinated children under 12 can also access the Australian quarantine-free arrangement.
 Arrangements are also in place in some states to allow unvaccinated or partially vaccinated children aged 12-17 years to enter Australia from New Zealand with a fully vaccinated adult.

 The testing and quarantine requirements vary depending on which Australian state you are travelling to, so you need to check the applicable state government website.